Contact-rich SE(3)-Equivariant Robot Manipulation Task Learning via Geometric Impedance Control: Introduction

 Robotic manipulator workspaces have a group structure, which is frequently represented by the Special Euclidean group $\SE$ \cite{murray1994mathematical}.
 In our previous work \cite{seo2023geometric}, we introduced a geometric impedance control (GIC) for robot manipulators that fully incorporates the geometric structure of $\SE$.
 GIC leverages the left-invariance of the distance metric and potential function in $\SE$ to design a control law expressed in the body-frame coordinate system.

-In this paper, we leverage $\SE$ group invariance and equivariance, extensively studied in GDL, to enhance learning transferability in contact-rich robotic manipulation tasks.
-A Peg-in-Hole (PiH) task is used as a testbed for evaluation, since it is sensitive to $\SE$ transformations (i.e. translation/rotation) and involves contact-rich robot interaction with the environment.
+In this paper, we leverage $\SE$ group invariance and equivariance, extensively studied in GDL, to enhance learning transferability and sampling efficiency in contact-rich robotic manipulation tasks.
+A Peg-in-Hole (PiH) task is used as a testbed for evaluation since it is sensitive to $\SE$ transformations (i.e. translation/rotation) and involves contact-rich robot interaction with the environment.
 A geometric learning variable impedance control is presented that utilizes the GIC in \cite{seo2023geometric} and incorporates a learning variable impedance control framework, where the gain scheduling policy is trained in a supervised learning fashion from expert demonstrations.
 A geometrically consistent error vector (GCEV) is fed to a neural network to achieve a gain scheduling policy that remains invariant under arbitrary $\SE$ transformations.
-The main contributions of our paper are: \begin{enumerate} \item We propose a method of combining a geometric impedance control (GIC) and learning impedance gains to solve contact-rich robotic manipulation tasks, e.g., Peg-in-Hole.
-Under the proposed method, the learned policy can be transferred to other unexperienced positions/orientations of the target pose. \item We prove that the GIC and the geometrically consistent error vector (GCEV) used for learning, when represented in the end-effector's body frame system, are left-invariant relative to $\SE$ group transformations.
-This key property enables learning transferability using force-based policies. \item We also show that the aforementioned left-invariance property leads to equivariance when the GIC and GCEV are both described relative to a spatial frame. \item We validate the feasibility and transferability of our proposed robot manipulation task learning approach through an actual hardware implementation. \end{enumerate}
+The main contributions of our paper are: \begin{enumerate} \item We propose key components for learning transferability in robotic manipulation tasks under dynamic feedback control law: left-invariance and a control law formulated in the body-frame coordinate system. \item We provide a theoretical justification for our proposed approach and demonstrate how learning transferability can be achieved through these components. \item We show that the proposed approach is equivariant when described in the spatial frame, as the trained policy and control law are invariant in the body frame. \item We validate the feasibility of the proposed approach through a hardware experiment, including a workflow for data collection and policy training. \end{enumerate} We have also trained a policy via reinforcement learning and applied the proposed approach to surface wiping tasks.
+However, these results are not included due to the page length constraints and can be found in the project website.